mstksg/inCode/copy/entries/inside.md

 Remember, `lookupPerson i` is an object describing a computation that will return a `Person` when a computer eventually runs it.

-We can do some shifting, like we did for `Reader s`, and think of `IO Person` as "a `Person` that lives in a world of awaiting being computed by a computer."
+We can do some shifting, like we did for `Reader r`, and think of `IO Person` as "a `Person` that lives in a world of awaiting being computed by a computer."